Theme: Making Waves

 If you have any questions, send us an email.

 What’s up next?
-Plan your next submission for “Making Waves”!
+Plan your next submission for these upcoming online exhibitions!

 (Anything related to water: flowing lines, fountains, water scenes, etc.)